40+ NH Museums to Visit This Summer

 150 Ash St., Manchester, NH

 About: The Currier is considered to be one of the best small museums in the country and includes European and American paintings, decorative arts, photographs and sculpture, including works by Picasso, Monet, O’Keeffe and Wyeth.
-The museum also offers tours of the Frank Lloyd Wright-designed Zimmerman House, and has an on-site café, The Winter Garden.
+The museum also offers tours of the Frank Lloyd Wright-designed Zimmerman House and Kalil House, and has an on-site café, The Winter Garden.

 SEE Science Center